Were you aware that unattended vulnerabilities will expose your company to data leakage/ theft and can result in costly downtime?

 Some of the techniques used are associated with vulnerability scanning to perform tests are automated, such as:

-- Vulnerability scanning to identify various low-hanging vulnerabilities
+- Vulnerability scanning to identify multiple low-hanging vulnerabilities

-- Specialised network scanning for specific protocols (such as SIP, IPMI and SNMP)
+- Specialized network scanning for specific protocols (such as SIP, IPMI, and SNMP)

-For a Penetration Test to be effective, we perform the a large number of manual tests allowing us to simulate real attackers which includes:
+For a Penetration Test to be beneficial, we perform many manual tests allowing us to simulate real attackers which includes, but not limited to:

 - Man-in-the-Middle attacks

-- Exploitation of software that has not been hardened or securely configured
+- The exploitation of software that has not been hardened or securely configured

 - Exploitation and demonstration of known vulnerabilities which are typically detected through network scanning but not verified